 Dental Implants vs. Bridges: Which is Right for You?

-When it comes to replacing missing teeth, two common options are dental implants and bridges.
-While both treatments involve the placement of prosthetic teeth, there are differences between the two that should be considered when deciding which one is right for you.
+Regarding replacing missing teeth, two common options are dental implants and bridges.
+While both treatments involve the placement of prosthetic teeth, there are differences between the two that should be considered when deciding which is right for you.

-Dental implants are made up of a metal post or frame that is surgically placed into the jawbone and left to heal over a period of several months.
-Once the implant has healed, a replacement tooth is then attached to it.
-Implants are longer-lasting than bridges and more natural looking, allowing you to bite and chew with confidence.
+Dental implants consist of a metal post or frame that is surgically placed into the jawbone and left to heal over several months.
+Once the implant has healed, a replacement tooth is attached to it.
+Implants are longer-lasting than bridges and more natural-looking, allowing you to bite and chew with confidence.

 Bridges involve attaching artificial teeth directly to adjacent natural teeth using dental crowns on either side of the gap.
 While bridges are a more affordable option than implants, they don’t last as long and can be prone to shifting over time.

 When deciding between dental implants and bridges, it is important to consult with your oral specialist.
-They will be able to evaluate your unique situation and provide you with an accurate recommendation on the best course of treatment for your dental needs.
+They can evaluate your unique situation and provide you with an accurate recommendation on the best course of treatment for your dental needs.

 If you have any questions about dental implants or bridges, don’t hesitate to ask one of our highly qualified specialists at Onesolution® Dental Implant Centers for more information.
 We will be able to provide the answers and guidance you need to make an informed decision about which treatment is right for you.